johnadegbuji/johnadegbuji/README.md

-- 👋 Hi, I’m @johnadegbuji
+@VIRTUALTOX
-- 👀 I’m interested in smart contracts, Web3, and blockchain technology
+Smart contracts, Web3, and blockchain technology

-- 🌱 I’m currently learning all there is to know on Solidity, Web3.js, and Ethers.js
-- 💞️ I’m looking to collaborate on anything in the NFT space
-- 📫 How to reach me: johnadegbuji1@gmail.com
+OS.Agency: info@openspaces.design

 <!---
 johnadegbuji/johnadegbuji is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.